Known hardware bugs and limitations

 - When the reset button is pressed the SAA1099 sound chip is not reset so notes being played will continue.

 - The inbound MIDI ports do not work due to a fault in the ASIC as explained by Steve Nutting in an interview on Fred 2 and also referenced by Search: “Your Sinclair” in their article on MGT 's demise.
-Pressing keys on the attached keyboard seemed to effect the palette interrupts on the screen noticeable in Flash!
+Pressing keys on the attached keyboard seemed to effect the palette interrupts on the screen, noticeable on the palette tile when running Flash!